5 Ways To Isolate Dissimilar Metals

 Here are 5 effective techniques for separating dissimilar metals and extending the life of your piping system:

-1. Galvanize Metal
+1. Galvanized Metal (Sacrificial Coating)

-Read More: What Are Ferrous Metals
+Read More: What are Ferrous Metals

-2. Apply Liners
+2. Apply Liners (Non-Metallic Barriers)

 If you want to utilize metallic pipe support without galvanizing, how can you keep different metals separate in specific circumstances?
 You can use composite isolators.
 Adding a liner to your support may keep the advantages of metal pipe supports without the risk of corrosion.
 Metallic pipe supports are fitted with pipe support liners.
-They can be constructed from nonmetallic materials to withstand chemical exposure and intense heat and cold.
+They can be constructed from nonmetallic materials to withstand chemical exposure and intense heat, and cold.
 Liners can cushion pipes and lessen surface abrasions and separate different metals.

 The wide range of materials available makes using liners to isolate pipelines one of the significant benefits.
 Some commonly used liners are: